JKGG26/DataAnalystAI/EDA/README.md

 - **`data/parameters.json`**: Configuration file with metadata for loading data.
 - **`EDA/`**: Contains the `EDA.py` script.

-## License
-This module is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - Libraries used: `pandas`, `numpy`, `matplotlib`, `seaborn`, `ydata_profiling`.